michaelacook/michaelacook/README.md

 ### Hi there, I'm Michael 🖖
-I'm a full-stack web developer who likes working with Node, Express, Sequelize ORM and React.
+I'm a full-stack web developer who likes working with the PERN stack.
 After coding as a hobby for years, I recently completed an online bootcamp and I am now looking for my first professional opportunity :eyes:

 :computer: I'm currently working on polishing up some projects, improving my portfolio site, and learning algorithms :muscle: